 They specifically detail your approach for that element of your marketing plan.
 They outline your strategy for your content or social media, your specific objectives, and your approach.

 A content marketing plan outlines your themes and topics, what sort of content you’ll produce (blogs, videos, social posts, live streams, infographics etc) and how/where you are going to publish and promote them.

 A social media marketing plan outlines a strategy and specific objectives for each social platform you have named in your marketing plan.
 It details how often you’ll post, what sort of content you’ll post and how you’ll use that platform to support the broader business.

 How to create a content marketing plan

-What do they want to know more about?
+What does your ideal customer want to know more about?